What you need to know before talking to your physician.

 - Let your doctor know that you are aware of some of the side effects that may occur, such as dry mouth, dry or red eyes, headache, dizziness, drowsiness or anxiety

 - Be prepared to discuss with your doctor the benefits of medical cannabis versus the risks

-- Use professional language, such as “medical cannabis.”
+- Use professional language, such as “medical cannabis or medical marijuana.”
 Refrain from using slang terms such as “pot” or “weed”

 - Remind your doctor that he/she is not writing a prescription, but instead giving a written certification